 A credit agreement can include a mortgage, car loan, personal loan, leasing agreement or hire purchase agreement.
 Credit card details are included in the ICB library.
 Overdraft agreements, with the exception of overdraft agreements that are the subject of legal proceedings, are not reported by the ICB.

 Over 300 lending institutions register information with the ICB, usually on a monthly basis.
 Each time you apply for credit from one of these lenders, the lender accesses your credit report to find out about your performance under previous credit agreements with other lenders.
 All loans are registered with the ICB, including instances where you may have missed payments in the past.

 Typically, the citizen's payment profile history is reported over a 24-month repayment period.

-Information is held for five years after a credit agreement is closed.
+Information is held for five years after a credit agreement is concluded.

 ICB DO NOT decide who should get credit, but the information we provide may help the lender to decide.